An image of a person in thought with a cloud to the right and 3 checkmarks below

 It’s vital to define which controls are being assessed and to identify your controls testing procedure.
 Naturally, you may need to modify the procedure to fit your assessment, especially if you’re developing standards for organization-specific controls.
 From there, you can optimize procedures for efficiency.
 Then, it’s just a matter of finalizing the plan, obtaining approval, and executing the plan.

-3. Conduct the Assessment
+3. Conduct the assessment

 Our survey results also found that 43% of respondents said their internal team conducts manual control reviews and testing to ensure those security controls are still operational.